-Beauty Q&A: What Is Brow Mapping?January 04, 2022
+Beauty Q&A: What Is Brow Mapping?November 29, 2022

-While scrolling through Instagram (our unofficial beauty bible) we stumbled upon this video (and many like it) of people drawing elaborate grids on their faces to map out their eyebrows to achieve a precise shape.
+While scrolling through Instagram, one of our go-to destinations for beauty tips, we stumbled upon this video (and many like it) of people drawing elaborate grids on their faces to map out their eyebrows to achieve a precise shape.